A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

 \wu{The expected flow} $\E_{\Pi}(f)$ is a non-atomic flow, and an arbitrary non-atomic flow is the expected flow of a mixed profile.
-Moreover, an atomic flow $f$ is a particular random flow, in which the random flow values $f_p$ have a variance of zero. \wu{Note that} each state of a random flow of a mixed profile is an atomic flow, and the \wu{finite} set of all atomic flows is the \emph{state space} of all random flows, i.e., $\sum_{f'\text{ is an atomic flow}}\PP_{\Pi}[f=f']=1$ for \wu{any mixed profile $\Pi$ with random flow $f$.}
+Moreover, an atomic flow $f$ is a particular random flow, in which the random flow values $f_p$ have a variance of zero. \wu{Note that} each state of a random flow is an atomic flow, and the \wu{finite} set of all atomic flows is the \emph{state space} of random flows, i.e., $\sum_{f'\text{ is an atomic flow}}\PP_{\Pi}[f=f']=1$ for \wu{a mixed profile $\Pi$ with random flow $f$.}